scala/docs.scala-lang/sips/rejected/_posts/2012-03-30-source-locations.md

 ---
 layout: sip
 disqus: true
-title: SIP-19 Implicit Source Locations
+title: SIP-19 - Implicit Source Locations

-vote-status: not accepted
+vote-status: rejected
-vote-text: This is in Not Accepted status.
+vote-text: The proposal is rejected.
 We expect this to be easily implemented using macros without going through a full SIP.
+A modern implementation can be found <a href="https://github.com/lihaoyi/sourcecode">here</a>.
 ---

 **Philipp Haller**